Get insider access

 The Amazon Echo Pop is an affordable smart speaker that's a great way to enter the space without breaking the bank.
 Available in several colors, this speaker boasts a small and compact footprint that suits smaller living spaces.
 Despite its wallet-friendly price, its voice assistant performance rivals that of more premium smart speakers.
 The built-in Alexa can hear your commands clearly from across the room and pick out your voice through the noise of a party.
 You can mute the assistant for more private moments, too.

-Given its small size, this speaker can't bring the same sound quality as the more premium speakers on this list.
-For example, it lacks the thump and rumble in the low-bass and doesn't get very loud.
+This speaker can't bring the same sound quality as the Amazon Echo Gen 4 or other, more premium options on this list.
+For example, it lacks thump and rumble in the low-bass and doesn't get very loud.
 Still, it's more than suitable for listening to most vocal-centric content, like podcasts or the news.
-Dialogue reproduces clearly, so it's easy to follow along with the conversation.
+Dialogue is reproduced clearly, so it's easy to follow along with the conversation.
 It's a great way to bring smart technology into your home for an affordable price.

 See our review